 Leon is the second largest city in Nicaragua and is growing very popular with backpackers and large tour groups as it’s the perfect base to explore the surrounding areas which offer beaches, volcanoes and hikes.
 We recommend using Tierra Tours for touring Leon.

 The centre of Leon has a small handful of museums, art galleries, colourful colonial architecture, a cathedral (under construction) and churches.
 It also has a wide range of restaurants and bars, none of which are noticed from a look down the street.
 We found all the restaurants tucked away behind big wooden doors, entries that look small but through the doors, they open up to HUGE spaces.

 A few restaurants to mention in Leon:

 - Nicaraguita Cafe – Cheap prices, big portions & great smoothies.

 - El Bodegon– #1 on trip advisor in Leon and rightfully so.
-They offered delicious frozen mojitos accompanied by a basic yet inviting menu.
+They offer delicious frozen mojitos accompanied by a basic yet inviting menu.
 It’s written on a chalkboard and can be quite confusing so be sure to ask if you don’t want a surprise meal.

-- Carnivoro – Nicaraguan steak house!
+- Carnivoro – Nicaraguan steakhouse!
 Filet Mignons for $12?
 Don’t mind if we do!

-- Via Via – If you happen to be here on Monday night, you should play their game of Disco Bingo, however we recommend eating elsewhere as the food is a complete hit or miss.
+- Via Via – If you happen to be here on Monday night, you should play their game of Disco Bingo, however, we recommend eating elsewhere as the food is a complete hit or miss.

 - La Olla Quemada – Great bar with a mix of locals and tourists.
 The cheapest drinks we’ve ever had.
 They also have live reggae music most nights.